RabyAI/PaperRaby/README.md

    ```

 ### Create Project
-create folder in templates and create below 3 files to begin with:
+Create folder in templates and create below 3 files to begin with:
 1. prompt.json
 2. seed_ideas.json
 3. data.json